-Your love and support will help Vitaliano to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Vitaliano in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 Vitaliano lives in the community of Sebastian Pagador, home to approximately 36,000 residents.
 Typical houses are constructed of brick and mud and have cement roofs.
 The primary ethnic groups and languages are Aymara, Spanish and Quechua.

 The regional diet consists of maize, beans, bananas, chicken, bread, beef, plantains, potatoes and rice.
 Common health problems in this area include diarrhea, malnutrition, colds and fevers.
 Most adults in Sebastian Pagador are unemployed but some work as day laborers and earn the equivalent of $71 per month.
 This community needs libraries, employment opportunities and scholastic materials.